Azure/Azure-Media-Services-Explorer/AllReleaseNotes.md

+Version 5.0.10.0 (September 9, 2019) brings the following features and improvements :

+* Subclipping (preview) - for live and vod, with codec copy or transcoding
+* Better High DPI support (for Windows 10), several UI updates
+* Bug fixes

 Version 5.0.9.0 (August 23, 2019) brings the following features and improvements :

 * Adds an option to create an Audio and Video streams copy preset for Media Encoder Standard